-he Wisconsin Historical Society is an educational institution at its heart, and plays a key role in providing history education for PK-12 students throughout the state.
+The Wisconsin Historical Society is an educational institution at its heart, and plays a key role in providing history education for PK-12 students throughout the state.
 Thousands already descend on Madison each year for museum field trips, but a new place to immerse themselves in the history of our state will dramatically transform our reach and impact on the next generation.

-The new museum will be the hub around which the Society's educational vision will revolve.
-Inside, bigger and better spaces will enable us to provide a meaningful educational experience for over 150,000 people, and nearly double the number of visiting students, to 50,000.
-In addition, digital distance technology will bring the museum and its programs to residents in all 72 Wisconsin counties.
+The new history center will be the hub around which the Society's educational vision will revolve.
+Inside, bigger and better spaces will enable us to provide a meaningful educational experience for 200,000 guests and double the number of visiting students to 60,000.
+In addition, digital distance technology will bring the history center and its programs to residents in all 72 Wisconsin counties.